TeachMeInc/mathgames-js/README.md

 SESSION_READY|-|Session is ready.  getQuestion can be called.
 SKILL_CHANGED|-|The user has selected a different skill.
 This event will fire only if selectSkill is called during an active session.
-PROGRESS_CLOSED|-|The user has closed the progress dialog AVERAGE_TIME_CHANGE|avgTime: *number* |The average time has changed
+PROGRESS_CLOSED|-|The user has closed the progress dialog AVAILABLE_STANDARDS_CLOSED|-|The user has closed the available standards dialog AVERAGE_TIME_CHANGE|avgTime: *number* |The average time has changed